Crutiatix/TICuare/README.md

   y = 10,                   -- position y
   w = 400,                  -- width
   h = 60,                   -- height
-  colors = {1,2,3},         -- define a colors for default, hover and hold state (in this order) border = {                -- define border style
-    colors = {4,5,6},       -- same as before
+	center = true,						-- this makes as default positioning point center of element instead of left-top corner colors = {1,2,3},         -- define a colors for default, hover and hold state (in this order) border = {                -- define border style colors = {4,5,6},       -- same as before